 Walter Emerson Sapp was a well-known Real Estate Broker and a graduate of Morehouse College in Atlanta, Ga.
 I have no idea when he graduated from Morehouse, but I do know that in 1959 he was the treasurer of Morehouse's Alumni Association.

-His wife Hortense was a female golfer and a member of the all female golfer club called the Vernondale Golf Club of Los Angeles.
+His wife Hortense was a Professional female golfer and a member of the all female golfer club called the Vernondale Golf Club of Los Angeles.
 The first record I find of her winning trophies on behalf of the club, which travel all across the country, was in 1952.
 The club started in 1947.

 |Hortense W. Sapp is bottom Center with wht blouse and wht hat|